CRE8RDAO/amplifi-docs/content/introduction.md

 Some introduction text.
 Lists out all the headings from h1 to h6.
 Markdown link handling for relative and absolute URLs.
 Easy to customise.

 # Heading H1
-AmpliFi Affiliatte marketing for Web3
+AmpliFi Affiliate marketing for Any Onchain Metric.

 ## Heading H2
 Any onchain KPI

 ### Heading H3
-Heading 3 text
+Liquidity Mining programs get better results with AmpliFi

 #### Heading H4
-Heading 4 text
+Airdrops get more adoption with AmpliFi

 ##### Heading H5
 Heading 5 text